DavidAntliff/poolmon/README.md

 ## Interfaces

-Access the Chronograf interface via HTTP on port 8888.
+### MQTT

 You can use an embedded device to publish data via MQTT, or use [mqtt-spy](http://kamilfb.github.io/mqtt-spy/) to publish data and monitor your topics.
 Scripts can be used to automate publishing data, such as simulating temperature measurement data.

+### Chronograf

+Access the Chronograf interface via HTTP on port 8888.

+### Grafana

+Access the Grafana interface via HTTP on port 3000.

+Add the InfluxDB instance (`http://influxdb:8086`) via Proxy access, and select database `telegraf`.

+Dashboards can be easily exported (saved to JSON file) or imported.

 ## TICKscripts